 Having a health goal is great.
 However, successfully achieving that goal requires making a change – that’s where the hard work comes in.
-Achieving a health goal requires you to disrupt, modify, and transform your current day-to-day habits into new, possibly unfamiliar, actions.
+Achieving a health goal requires disrupting, modifying, and transforming your daily habits into new, possibly unfamiliar, actions.

-While it’s very possible to make behavioural changes on your own, the process takes time, often much longer than you would like, and comes with a lot of trial and error.
-For example, studies show that 55% of people will give up on a new year’s resolution by the one-month mark and only 4% will stick it out all the way.
+While it’s possible to make behavioural changes independently, the process takes time, often much longer than you would like, and comes with much trial and error.
+For example, studies show that 55% of people will give up on a new year’s resolution by the one-month mark, and only 4% will stick it out.